wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 2.3.3 = Mandatory: Fixed phpFlickr custom caching bug
+= 2.4 =  Optional: new feature - display a single photo

 == How to Use The Plugin ==